JoinTheAlliance/autocoder/README.md

 ## Loop

 Autocoder works by looping between a "reason"" and "act" step until the project is validated and tested.
-The loop runs forever but you can enable "stepped" mode in options to step through the loop manually.
+The loop runs forever but you can enable "step" mode in options to step through the loop manually.

 ## Actions